vmware/load-balancer-and-ingress-services-for-kubernetes/docs/install/helm.md

 helm delete <ako-release-name> -n avi-system
 ```

-Note: the ako-release-name is obtained by doing helm list as shown in the previous step,
+> **Note**: the ako-release-name is obtained by doing helm list as shown in the previous step,

 *Step 2:*